Ziaul-Islam/Calculator/README.md

 # Calculator
-This is a calculator use to perform arithmatic operation using API
+This is a calculator use to perform arithmetic operation using API